The six operations in topology: Localization sequences

 \section{Localization sequences}

-We will now prove a version of the localization theorem for sheaves of spaces (and of spectra) on a topological space $X$: this essentially states that, for any closed immersion $i:Z\rightarrow X$ with open complement $j: U\rightarrow X$, the inclusions
+We now prove a version of the localization theorem for sheaves of spaces on a topological space $X$, and deduce from that a localization theorem for sheaves of spectra.
+The latter essentially states that, for any closed immersion $i:Z\rightarrow X$ with open complement $j: U\rightarrow X$, there is a cofiber sequence of functors

-form a \textit{recollement} (in the sense of [Lur17, Definition A.8.1]).
-Achieving this goal in our context will be slightly more complicated than in the case of [KS90, Proposition 2.3.6], namely because we don't want to assume all our spaces to be hypercomplete.
-We will follow instead the strategy outlined in [Kha19]: the main ingredient will be to show that the pushforward $\pf{i} : \Shsp{Z}\rightarrow\Shsp{X}$ commutes with \textit{contractible} colimits, i.e. colimits indexed by contractible simplicial sets.
-From this we will be able to reduce to checking the theorem in the case of representable sheaves, which is almost straightforward.
+We follow the strategy outlined in \cite{khan2019morel}.
+The main ingredient is to show that the pushforward $\pf{i} : \Shsp{Z}\rightarrow\Shsp{X}$ commutes with \textit{contractible} colimits, i.e. colimits indexed by contractible simplicial sets.
+From this we are able to reduce to checking the theorem in the case of representable sheaves, which is almost straightforward.